longwei66/mountainbikeR/README.md

 ## Import functions from previous project

 - `connect2strava` to connect to strave api with key an secret
-- `getActivitiesList` to get all your activities in one table
+- `listActivities` to get all your activities in one table
 - `getGear` to get the list of your gears
 - `cleanActitiesList` to clean list of activities
 - `makeStreamPath` to build the API url path for streams
 - `decodePolyline` a code to decode polyline (google format for geo path)
+- `getActivity`to get all the details of one specific activity

 ## Add datasets